 Vacancies

-If the President shall cease to serve by reason of incapacity, resignation, or removal, the Council shall name the Vice President to serve as acting President until the next Annual Membership Meeting.
-If any other elective office, except that of Councilor, shall become vacant, the Council may appoint a successor, who shall hold office until the next Annual Membership Meeting.
-Any vacancy in the Council, including a vacancy resulting from the enlargement of the Council, unless and until filled by the members, may be filled by a majority of the Council members present at any meeting of the Council at which a quorum is present.
+Section 5.1.
+If the President shall cease to serve for any reason (including by reason of incapacity, resignation, or removal), the Council shall name the Vice President to serve as acting President until the next Annual Membership Meeting.
+If the Vice President is also unable to serve, or if any other officer ceases to serve, the Council may appoint one or more successors, who shall hold such position(s) until the next Annual Membership Meeting.

 ARTICLE VII